 Facing a levy can feel overwhelming, but there are several steps taxpayers can take to stop or reduce its impact.
 Acting quickly is critical since banks must freeze their accounts soon after receiving a notice.
 The following strategies explain how to respond and protect essential income.

-Montana law protects taxpayers even when the state uses a bank account levy to collect tax debt.
+Montana law protects taxpayers even when the state uses a bank levy to collect tax debt.
 These safeguards ensure that the process is consistent, transparent, and subject to review.
 Knowing your rights can make a significant difference in how you respond.

 Ignoring a Montana bank levy can create immediate hardship and long-term problems.
 When a taxpayer fails to respond, the Department of Revenue continues collection, often with escalating consequences.
 Acting early is always less costly than waiting.